The Space Law Review: Germany

 - completed ITU forms in paper form and in electronic format, and all necessary supporting data (if the ITU requires a coordination request, applicants must submit the required advance publication information and coordination request);

-- a statement with respect to the public interest in the filing, including a statement on whether the project is being supported by public funds or a public guarantee, or that this support has been applied for, stating the level of support and the source;
+- a statement with respect to the public interest in the filing, including a statement on whether public funds or a public guarantee is supporting the project, or that this support has been applied for, stating the level of support and the source;

 - a binding statement that the applicant will comply with the ITU's provisions;